temporalio/sdk-python/README.md

 TODO: This is actively being measured; results to come soon

+###### Extending Restricted Classes

+Currently, extending classes marked as restricted causes an issue with their `__init__` parameters.
+This does not affect most users, but if there is a dependency that is, say, extending `zipfile.ZipFile` an error may occur and the module will have to be marked as pass through.

 ###### is_subclass of ABC-based Restricted Classes

 Due to [https://bugs.python.org/issue44847](https://bugs.python.org/issue44847), classes that are wrapped and then